shx-haah/shx-haah.github.io/docs/notes/lecture_notes/stat541_week3.md

 Backward selection: start at full model and remove variables until reaching the null model.

 Best subset selection needs to fit $2^p$ linear models.
-On the other hand, forward selection needs to fit
+On the other hand, for forward (backward) selection needs to fit

 $$
 p+(p-1)+\dots + 1 = \frac{p(p+1)}{2}
 $$

-models.
+models, which is an order of $O(p^2)$ computations.